Ragnhild Sigurdsdotter

 While some traditional accounts portray these two figures as the same woman, they (and their relatives) lived in differing periods.

+Some accounts describe her as the daughter of Sigurd Snake-in-the-Eye and others as his granddaughter.

-Ragnhild, second wife of Halfdan the Elder
+Ragnhild, wife of Halfdan the Black

+Heimskringla presents two differing accounts of Halfdan marrying a woman named Ragnhild.
+The first is a Ragnhild Haraldsdotter, the daughter of a petty king known as Harald Goldbeard of Sogn.
+The couple is said to have had a son called Harald, named after his grandfather in accordance with naming customs of the time.
+After Harald Goldbeard, Ragnhild and little Harald died in quick succession the rulership of Sogn was passed to king Halfdan and Atli the Slender was named jarl.

-According to Heimskringla, a Ragnhild Sigurdsdotter was the second wife of Halfdan the Elder (the first being Ragnhild Haraldsdotter Gulskeg).
-Hake, a berserker encountered her father in Hadeland and killed him, before kidnapping Ragnhild Sigurdsdotter from her home.
-Halfdan the Elder then had her kidnapped from Hake, so that he could marry her.
+Heimskringla then tells of Sigurd Hart, a great hero who had two children: a daughter named Ragnhild and a son called Guthorm.
+Haki, a berserker encountered her father in Hadeland and killed him, before kidnapping Ragnhild and Guthorm.
+Soon afterwards, Ragnhild and Guthorm were kidnapped by Halfdan the Black's sorcerer Horik Wand, so that Halfdan could marry Ragnhild.
 Fagrskinna does not mention any of these details.
-However, both sagas agree that Ragnhild and Halfdan The Elder were the parents of Harald Fairhair.
+However, both sagas agree that Ragnhild and Halfdan the Black were the parents of Harald Fairhair.

 Ragnhild, daughter of Sigurd Hart

 According to the Ragnarssona þáttr, Ragnhild Sigurdsdotter, daughter of Sigurd Hart and his wife Ingeborg ("Ingibjorg") was the granddaughter of Helgi the Sharp and Aslaug.
 Her maternal grandfather was Harald Klak.
 The identity of her maternal grandmother is not mentioned.
 The Heimskringla changes the name of Harald Klak's daughter but the given lineage remains the same.
 "Ragnhild's mother was Thorny, a daughter of Klakharald king in Jutland, and a sister of Thrye Dannebod who was married to the Danish king, Gorm the Old, who then ruled over the Danish dominions."
 Some sources describe Aslaug as a twin sister of Harthacnut of Denmark.
 The Ragnarssona þáttr, Fagrskinna, and Heimskringla suggest that Ragnhild was a daughter or even granddaughter of Sigurd Snake-in-the-Eye, unless there was more than one man by that name.
 That is, most sources suggest that Sigurd Snake-in-the-Eye was active only in the late 9th century, which would mean that he was either about the same age as Ragnhild or younger.